This privacy notice explains what data China Dialogue Trust collects on the use of its websites. It applies to information about:

 China Dialogue Trust cares about your data security and works to maintain high standards when collecting and using personal data.
 If you believe that our collection or use of information is unfair, misleading or appropriate, please contact us directly at [email protected]

-This privacy notice does not provide exhaustive detail of all aspects of China Dialogue Trust’s collection and use of data, but intends to be clear and concise.
-We are happy to provide additional information or more detailed explanations should they be requested at the email address above.
+This privacy notice is not exhaustive of all aspects of China Dialogue Trust’s collection and use of data but aims to be clear and concise.
+We are happy to provide additional information or more detailed explanations on request through the email address above.

-If you want to make a complaint about how we have collected and used our personal data, you can do so at the email address above, or full contact details given below, or you can make a complaint directly to the Information Commissioner's Office, the data protection regulatory body at www.ico.org.uk/concerns
+If you want to make a complaint about our collection and use of personal data, you can do so at the email address above, using full contact details below, or directly to the Information Commissioner's Office, the data protection regulatory body at www.ico.org.uk/concerns

 Access to Personal Information